MRowshan/go-http-server/README.md

 # go-http-server

-The app.go file can be run using: \n
+The app.go file can be run using:
 	`go run app.go`
 or
 	```